aniket-mish/llm/README.md

 we can also add special tokens like `|end_of_text|`, `|reserved_special_token_0|`

-I'm using `tiktoken` which uses a byte pair encoding(BPE) algorithm for tokenization.
+I'm using [tiktoken](https://github.com/openai/tiktoken) library which uses a byte pair encoding(BPE) algorithm for tokenization.
 Andrej Karpathy has a clean implementation of the BPE algorithm.

 ```python
 import tiktoken